elasticio/elasticio.github.io/content/_getting-started/copy-and-export-flow.md

 title: Copy and Export flow
 layout: article
 section: Platform Features
-description: This document provides basic information on how to copy and export flows.
+description: This document explains how to copy and export your flows.
 order: 10
 category: platform-features
 ---